 Tracking and Managing Buy Orders

-- After sending a buy order, the bot waits ~60 seconds to see if it is filled.
+- After placing a buy order, the bot waits for a short time to see if it goes through

 Safety Orders (DCA)